TitasDas/TitasDas/README.md

 - Your AI partner through [Invisible](https://www.invisible.co/) and [Implant Intelligence](https://implantintelligence.godaddysites.com/) -->
 <!--
 - I’m looking to collaborate on the project [Tinytots](https://github.com/TitasDas/Tinytots) .
 Every now and then also try to fix issues and contribute to [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H). -->
-- Broadly my areas of interest(and ability to contribute) span across domains such as ***classical machine learning, deep learning, natural language processing, computer vision, topology and computational neuroscience.*** Through experience across multiple startups and as a ***full-stack software engineer***, I have built ***complex ML systems*** and ***software platforms***, developing a strong aptitude for shaping ***product strategy*** and driving the conception of new product features.
+- My work centers on building robust software systems with end-to-end ownership, embedding machine learning from research through production when it meaningfully advances the product.
+With a research background in ***classical machine learning, deep learning, natural language processing, computer vision, topology, and computational neuroscience,*** I now operate primarily as a ***full-stack software and AI engineer***, delivering secure, scalable platforms with strong attention to usability and real-world effectiveness.
+More importantly, I believe that the field of software development is ever-evolving and take particular satisfaction in continuously learning, refining and expanding my craft.
 - You can reach me at: titas.das+gh@gmail.com

-- **Fun fact**: I got tired of cooking and the mundane everyday routine it involved while in grad school and built a [robot](https://sites.google.com/site/jullienor2014/homepage) to cut/chop vegetables (*no fancy cuts*).
-A few years into life, I now find cleaning and cooking therapeutic.
+- **Fun fact**: Once upon a time in grad school, cooking felt mundane enough that I built a [robot](https://sites.google.com/site/jullienor2014/homepage) to chop vegetables (*no fancy cuts*).
+Years later, I've come to find both cooking and cleaning oddly therapeutic.
+I've grown to appreciate everyday routines as interconnected systems that shape health and quality of life.

+- I’ve grown increasingly interested in everyday environmental health, spending time understanding how dust and air pollution affect indoor spaces and how exposure can be reduced in practice.
+At the same time, I’ve been learning about the medicinal and biochemical properties of ingredients and bringing that knowledge into my cooking in a thoughtful, intentional way.

-- The images below come from an ongoing experiment with multimodal LLMs, focused on how these models represent and interpret visual features and, just as importantly, a brief excuse to step away and paint, something I deeply enjoy.
+- The images below come from an ongoing exploration of how multimodal LLMs interpret and represent visual features, paired with a more personal motivation: carving out time to paint, an activity I find both grounding and enjoyable.

 <!-- <img src="https://media1.tenor.com/m/mhPkoexgaW0AAAAC/horcrux-magic-key.gif" width="90"> -->